What to Measure and How to Track the Most Important Sales Metrics

 LTV can be calculated in a few different ways, which vary depending on your business model.

-Example: your company's average monthly ticket is $5,000.00 and the average length of stay is 12 months.
+Example: your company's average monthly ticket is $5,000.00, and the average length of stay is 12 months.
 Then you need to multiply $5,000.00 x 12, reaching the LTV of $60,000.00.

 2. One-shot sale: In this scenario, the average ticket tends to be LTV itself.

-Example: You sold a service that costs $50,000 in a one-time payment.
+Example: You sold a service for $50,000 as a one-time payment.
 Therefore, your LTV is $50,000.00.

 There are also other ways to calculate LTV.
-When your company knows the SaaS Net Revenue (SaaS Revenue - Tax), SaaS Gross Margin (Revenue minus Cost of Goods Sold, divided by Revenue) and Churn, you will have a more accurate LTV result.
+When your company knows the SaaS Net Revenue (SaaS Revenue - Tax), SaaS Gross Margin (Revenue minus Cost of Goods Sold, divided by Revenue), and Churn, you will have a more accurate LTV result.

 LTV/CAC ratio